bibliotechy/DPyLA/README.md

     ]}
 ```
 ###Facet Size
-Normally, asking for facets will return A LOT OF FACETS!.
+Normally, asking for facets will return A LOT OF FACETS!
 If you only want a few, this is for you.
-Pass a int to the paramters facet_size.
+Pass an int to the paramters facet_size.
 ```
 >>> result = dpla.search("chicken", facets=["sourceResource.subject"], facet_size=2)
 >>> result.facets[1]